 Start here.
 Germany has dozens of travel routes to pick from, each focusing on one incredible facet of this country to create a how-to-experience guide that’s sure to stoke your wanderlust—even if it’s just virtually for now.
 Choose one, and you’ll be off exploring a thousand years of architecture; clockmaking, savoring asparagus, or tasting wine; ancient volcanoes and forests; or even routes dedicated entirely to fairytale castles and remnants of Roman influence.

-Below, we present you six exemplary routes and outline a handful of their best stops.
+Below, we present you eight exemplary routes and outline a handful of their best stops.
 Mix and match, stick to the path, take on one or all—here’s where you get the chance to choose your own Germany adventure.

 It’s difficult to imagine the Middle Ages as an era of splendor and decadence—most Germans were hard-working peasants—but the architecture left behind begs to differ.
 Over 70 magnificent castles, not to mention grand palaces and majestic monasteries, line Germany’s Castle Road, a route of more than 400 miles bisecting the country from west to east.
 Brush up on your sagas, myths, and royal lineage, as this one’s a true trip back in time.